nguyenkhanhtai/Colab-Sync/README.md

 # Colab Sync MCP Server

 ## Introduction
 The **Colab Sync MCP** project is a Model Context Protocol (MCP) Server that provides a set of automated tools to interact with the `Colab Notebooks` folder on Google Drive.
-The goal of this project is to allow AI Assistants (such as Claude, Gemini) to directly read, understand, and edit the structure of Jupyter Notebooks (`.ipynb`) right from their source on Google Drive.
+The goal of this project is to bridge the gap of programming locally with programming on Google Colab.
+(Note: This is a work in progress and currently has limitations.
+Please refer to the limitations section for more information.)

 ## Core Features
 This system leverages the **Google Drive API** to provide powerful MCP Tools: